juzza1/tiq/docs/readme.txt

 6.2 General enquiries
 ---------------------

-I'm on irc at irc.otfc.net, at channels #openttd and #openttdcoop.devzone
+I'm on irc at irc.otfc.net, at #openttd and #openttdcoop.devzone

 You can also contact me via private message at www.tt-forums.net, or file an issue at the project devzone site.